TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 ### Code

 Naturally, this repo contains a lot of code snippets.
 If you find any that are missing, you're free to add them.
+However, we are strict in the types of code snippets you can add.
+If you're looking for the most up to date list of code snippets, check out the [projects page][44].
+All snippets must adhere to the requirements outlined in their project page.

-However, for simplicity, we ask that you **only make pull requests for one language and one project at a time.**
+For simplicity, we ask that you **only make pull requests for one language and one project at a time.**

 For instance, let's say you find that the Python collection is missing both